Choosing the Right Algorithm With Hints From Complexity Theory: From Elitist to Non-Elitist Algorithms

 We first note that the Metropolis algorithm is a special case of simulated annealing, which can be described as the Metropolis algorithm using a temperature that is decreasing over time, that is, the parameter $\alpha$ increases over time in the language of Algorithm~\ref{metrop}.
 We refer to~\cite{DowslandT12} for a survey of the main applied results and restrict ourselves to the known theory results.
 Here the survey of Jansen~\cite{Jansen11}, even though from 2011, still is a good source of information.

 Already in 1988, Sasaki and Hajek~\cite{SasakiH88} showed that the Metropolis algorithm (and also its generalization simulated annealing) has an at least exponential worst-case runtime on the maximum matching problem.
 On the positive side, the Metropolis algorithm with constant temperature (constant $\alpha$) can compute good approximate solutions.
 Analogous results, however, have also been shown for the \oea by Giel and Wegener~\cite{GielW03}.
 Jerrum and Sorkin~\cite{JerrumS98} showed that the Metropolis algorithm can solve the minimum bisection problem in quadratic time in random instances in the planted bisection model.
-Wegener~\cite{Wegener05} provided a simple instance of the minimum spanning tree problem, which can be solved very efficiently by simulated annealing with a natural cooling schedule, but for which the Metropolis algorithm with any temperature needs an exponential time to find the optimum.
+Wegener~\cite{Wegener05} provided a simple instance of the minimum spanning tree (MST) problem, which can be solved very efficiently by simulated annealing with a natural cooling schedule, but for which the Metropolis algorithm with any temperature needs an exponential time to find the optimum.
 A similar result for the traveling salesman problem was given by Meer~\cite{Meer07}.
+In fact, Wegener~\cite{Wegener05} proved that simulated annealing in polynomial time finds the optimum of any MST instance with $\eps$-separated weights.
+His conjecture that simulated annealing in polynomial time computes $\eps$-approximations to any instance was recently proven in~\cite{DoerrRW22}.